fghaas/froscon2020/markdown/intro.md

 I turned 40 this year, have been in IT for about 19 years now (18 full-time), and out of that I have worked

-* in 4 successive companies, for all of which worked out of offices, for 11 years,
+* in 4 successive companies, all of which worked out of offices, for 11 years,

 * in a completely distributed company, that I founded, for 6 years,